netzob/netzob/netzob/doc/documentation/source/index.rst

 The main :ref:`features<overview>` of Netzob are:

 **Protocol Vocabulary Modeling and Inference**
-  Netzob includes a complete model to represents the message format of a protocol (aka its vocabulary).
-Using specific algorithms, it allows to learn it from provided traces.
+  Netzob includes a complete model to represent the message format of a protocol (aka its vocabulary).
+Using specific algorithms, it can learn it from provided traces.

 **Protocol Grammar Modeling and Inference**
   The state machine of a protocol (aka its grammar) defines the valid sequences of exchanged messages.
-Netzob allows to learn it semi-automatically using specific algorithms.
+Netzob can learn it semi-automatically using specific algorithms.

 **Protocol Simulation**